CausalLearningAI/tc-bench/probing/README.md

 Implementation of the structural-alignment probing framework from §4 of the paper.
-Three diagnostic probes, one §4.2 failure-mode analysis, and all the plumbing required to reproduce Figures 2–4 from a directory of extracted features.
+Three diagnostic probes, one §4.2 failure-mode analysis, and the command-line entry points needed to reproduce Figures 2–4 from a directory of extracted features.

 ## Concepts